 - 1. Enter the following information: - Domain: Select the domain that will own the volume element to be created.
 Choose Local if the volume element or disk is defined for use only on the node to which the GUI is connected, or choose Cluster if it is defined for use on multiple nodes in the cluster. - Volume Element: Select the volumes on which to create the filesystem or select the volume elements whose parent volumes will be used for the filesystems.
 The menu lists only those volume elements that are available.
 (When volume elements other than volumes are created or detached, the system automatically creates a volume and a subvolume that are associated with the volume element.
-If you did not explicitly name an automatically generated volume, the GUI will display its children only.) - Specify Sizes: Check this box to modify the default options for the filesystem, including data region size, and log size. - By default, the filesystem will be created with the data region size equal to the size of the data subvolume.
-If the volume contains a log subvolume, the log size will be set to the size of the log subvolume. - 2.
-If you checked the Specify Sizes box, click Next to move to page 2.
+If you did not explicitly name an automatically generated volume, the GUI will display its children only.) - Specify Sizes: Check this box to modify the default options for the filesystem, including data region size and log size.

+By default, the filesystem will be created with the data region size equal to the size of the data subvolume.
+If the volume contains a \log subvolume, the log size will be set to the size of the \log subvolume.
+If the volume contains an rt subvolume, the real-time size will be set to the size of the rt subvolume.

+- 2. If you checked the Specify Sizes box, click Next to move to page 2.
 On page 2, enter the following information.
 For more information about these fields, see the mkfs.xfs man page. - Block Size: Select the fundamental block size of the filesystem in bytes. - Directory Block Size: Select the size of the naming (directory) area of the filesystem in bytes. - Inode Size: Enter the number of blocks to be used for inode allocation, in bytes.
 The inode size cannot exceed one half of the Block Size value. - Maximum Inode Space: Enter the maximum percentage of space in the filesystem that can be allocated to inodes.
 The default is 25%.
-(Setting the value to 0 means that the entire filesystem can become inode blocks.) - Flag Unwritten Extents: Check this box to flag unwritten extents.
-If unwritten extents are flagged, filesystem write performance will be negatively affected for preallocated file extents because extra filesystem transactions are required to convert extent flags for the range of the file.
+(Setting the value to 0 means that the entire filesystem can become inode blocks.) - Flag Unwritten Extents: (Obsolete) - Data Region Size: Enter the size of the data region of the filesystem as a number of 512-byte blocks.
+This number is usually equal to the size of the data subvolume.
+You should specify a size other than 0 only if the filesystem should occupy less space than the size of the data subvolume.